C-Hg/many-words/README.md

 `npm run install:all`

-- launch a local instance of mongoDB:
+- launch all services with docker:

-`sudo service mongod start`

-- seed the database :

-`npm run seeder`
+`npm run docker-dev`

-- launch the app and the server :
+- if you are under linux, you can enjoy separated logs with:

-`npm start`
+`npm run docker-dev:detached`

 For obvious security reasons, the app IDs and passwords are kept private, so you cannot test the logged in features with social auth as is.
 If you wish to do so, register private keys for development use with Google or Facebook.